CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

    ![](media/pbi42.jpg)

-1. Click on the Terminal and type in `dotnet run` and Enter to run the sample code to embed the power bi report `Wingtip Sales Analysis` in READ mode.
+1. Click on the Terminal and type in `dotnet run` and enter to run the sample code to embed the power bi report `Wingtip Sales Analysis` in READ mode.

    ![](media/pbi44.jpg)